-Is it really irony?
-Is it really?
+But is it really irony?
 Or is it more like rain on my wedding day?
 Ironically, people are perpetually arguing about what exactly constitutes irony.
 It’s a very slippery concept.
 And because it’s ambiguous and tricky, popular usage covers a really broad range.
 And I think “pain writer gets chronic pain” is comfortably within that range, I think.
 Seems ironic to me!
 And what a useless word if I can’t use it here. ↩

 If I felt healthy, I would be joining her for some of her trips.
 I’m not a good traveller at the best of times — I have too much trouble sleeping, and nothing is fun after a few nights of barely sleeping — but this is the worst of times for me, the worst I’ve ever had, and travelling in this state is just unthinkable.
 The diarrhea alone… *shudder* ↩

 Ever had a persistent eyelid twitch?
 Now imagine that happening regularly in any muscle at all, selected at random from around your body, once or twice a week, with no consistency in any property.
 Some are fast and gentle, others slow and strong.
 Some are more like a rhymic quivering, others like a spasm.
 And when they strike, you don’t know if it’s going to keep doing it for a minute or a week or a month.
 The worst ever was a twitch in my right latissimus dorsi muscle that carried on for about eight months, about 20–60 daily twitches, or occasionally much worse, enough to wreck a day, or a night, or both.
 Just when I thought I was going to lose my mind from it, it just finally backed off. ↩